allegheny-code-golf-association/season-spring-2024/README.md

 ## Tips

-Tips for golfing are available for the JASIC language and as general pointers:

 * [General tips for golfing with any language](https://codegolf.stackexchange.com/questions/5285/tips-for-golfing-in-all-languages)

 ## Requirements

 * this challenge must be completed using the `Lox` interpreter
   * the version of the interpreter contains everything we've done up to (and including) `Classes`
-* the program must run and correctly print the `10`x`10` grid of `*` characters
-* the program must be written in the `15/src/test/resources/main.lox` file
+* the program must be written in the `16/src/test/resources/main.lox` file

 ## Infrastructure